martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 Choose Maps and Directions from the side menu

-Search for bus itineraries on google maps, origin and destination directions, search for addresses, neighborhoods, bus terminals or subway stations to find a solution to the problem.
+Search google maps for bus itineraries, directions, search for addresses, neighborhoods, bus terminals or subway stations to find a solution to the problem.
 &nbsp;

 &nbsp;

 #### Legislation

-On the side menu, press Legislation to open files in pdf format with the current laws that rule the public transport system.
+Click Legislation link to open files in pdf format with the current laws that rule the public transport system.

-You will find the operation manual, the regulation of the integration system and the cities that are part of the Transport Consortium.
+You will find the operation manual, integration system regulation and Transport Consortium member cities.
 &nbsp;

 &nbsp;

 #### Discussion Forum and Chatroom
-Other tools such as Discussion Forums and Chatroom are important to reach a quick solution.
+Other options such as Discussion Forums and Chatroom are important tools to reach a quick solution.
 &nbsp;

 &nbsp;